LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-use-utterances-for-jekyll-comments.md

 # file: "/_config.yml"
 # Set which comment system to use
 comments:
-  # 'disqus' or 'utterances' are available
+  # 'disqus' / 'giscus' / 'utterances' are available
-  provider:            utterances
+  provider:            giscus

 # You must install utterances github app before use.(https://github.com/apps/utterances)
 # Make sure all variables are set properly.
 Check below link for detail.